Hammad-Akbar/poligram/README.md

 ### Hammad
 1. Created the landing page and set up page linking using router dom.
 2. Created a feedback section on the landing page which allows users of the app to submit their thoughts.
 Incorporated database persistance through this step.
+3. Improved styling and UI design across the board for all sections to build a cohesive app.
+4. Fixed bugs such as reload errors
-3. Unit testing and linted for associated parts.
+5. Unit testing and linted for associated parts.

 ### Shivani
 1. Created the News page.